 What about the Transaction rules?

-The Government of India (Transaction of Business) Rules, 1961, on the other hand deal with how the day to day business of the government should be transacted.
+The Government of India (Transaction of Business) Rules, 1961, on the other hand, deal with how the day-to-day business of the government should be transacted.
 Among other things, these rules deal with when to consult other departments, what kind of cases are to be submitted to the PM, the cabinet & various cabinet committees.

 Inter-Departmental Consultations: The rules mention that when the subject of a case concerns more than one department, no decision is to be taken until all concerned departments have concurred or in case of no concurrence, until such time the cabinet has taken a decision in the case.
 The rules also define that any case, in which if a decision is taken by one department and that decision is likely to affect the transaction of business allotted to another department, will be treated to be a case whose subject concerns with more than one department.

-Concurrence of the Ministry of Finance: Except in cases where complete powers to sanction expenditure or to appropriate or re-appropriate funds, is made by the Ministry of Finance, no department can issue orders in the following matters without the concurrence of the Ministry of Finance.
+Concurrence of the Ministry of Finance: Except in cases where complete powers to sanction expenditure or to appropriate or re-appropriate funds, are made by the Ministry of Finance, no department can issue orders in the following matters without the concurrence of the Ministry of Finance.
 The matters concerned are

 - involve any abandonment of revenue or involve any expenditure for which no provision has been made